On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

-\begin{remark} The Corollary \ref{rayless} can also be proved using a result from \cite{kurkofka} which states that a countable connected graph has a spanning tree without rays if and only if every ray is dominated.
-This result follows from the fact that if a graph has a finite dominating set, then every ray is dominated. \end{remark}
+The Corollary~\ref{rayless}, for connected countable graphs, can also be obtained as a consequence of a result due to \cite{kurkofka}, which states that a countable connected graph admits a spanning tree without rays if and only if every ray is dominated.
+Here, a ray is said to be \emph{dominated} if there exists a vertex $v$ such that infinitely many pairwise vertex-disjoint paths join $v$ to vertices of the ray.
+In particular, this applies whenever the graph has a finite dominating set, since in that case every ray is dominated.